USDSGD Forecast Highlights

 In Singapore, the currency is a closely monitored instrument.
 This is because the monetary authority (mas.gov.sg) targets the country’s currency in order to control local price stability.

 The intermediate target is called the Singapore Dollar Nominal Effective Exchange Rate (S$NEER), a trade-weighted basket of currencies.
 This is markedly different to, say, the United Kingdom where the Bank of England employs the Base Rate as a broad instrument to stabilise prices.
 Simply, the monetary authority does not fix or peg the Singapore Dollar against any one currency.
 It uses a trade-weighted basket to judge the effective strength of SGD and then manages this basket broadly.
-It allow day-to-day price fluctuation of individual exchange rates.
+It allows day-to-day price fluctuation of individual exchange rates.

 The reason for this (as clearly articulated here) is that Singapore is a small and open economy.
 Its “gross exports and imports of goods and services are more than 300 percent of GDP and domestic expenditure has a high import content, the exchange rate has a much stronger influence on inflation than the interest rate.”